Professional History

 1987

-Sold custom library in a of C code to a major software company in a significant acquisition transaction.
-The custom libraries allowed for asynchronous input/output through RS232 serial ports beyond the traditional 2-port limit imposed by 16550 UART devices on PC-compatible computers at the time.
+Sold a custom library of C code to a major software company.
+The libraries enabled asynchronous I/O through RS-232 serial ports beyond the traditional 2-port limit imposed by 16550 UART devices on PC-compatible computers at the time.

-Learned Corporate Finance working for a major New-York based investment bank.
-Worked on many (hundreds) of business start-up and reorganization transactions.
+Learned Corporate Finance working for a major New York-based investment bank.
+Worked on hundreds of startup and reorganization transactions.

 1999